skylight-hq/skylight.digital/_projects/usaf_arms.md

   <p>
-    As a subcontractor to <a href="https://fearless.tech/">Fearless</a>, we're working together with the ARMS program team to incrementally build out a new system alongside the old one, until all its key functionalities are replaced &mdash; a proven architectural approach known as the <a href="https://martinfowler.com/bliki/StranglerFigApplication.html">strangler pattern</a>.
+    As a subcontractor to <a href="https://fearless.tech/">Fearless</a>, we're working together with the ARMS program team to incrementally build out a new system alongside the old one, until all its key functionalities are replaced — a proven architectural approach known as the <a href="https://martinfowler.com/bliki/StranglerFigApplication.html">strangler pattern</a>.
   </p>